 We’re currently behind but catching up fast.
 Even though there’s only a little over two weeks left in build season, we still have about half the number of hours remaining.
 I guess that’s what happens when our schedule is heavily skewed toward more hours at the end of build season.
 Going into Week 5, we have a driving robot, which is a big milestone in build season.
 On the mechanical side, our CADers have been working on our elevator mechanism and the elevator carriage.
 Instead of the monorail elevator design we used last year, we are making an elevator with two rails parallel to one another–a design that proved successful in 2018.
 CADers also worked on gearboxes and other integrative components to finish our mechanisms and overall design.
 Meanwhile, our machinists have worked on brackets, hex hubs, and elevator rails (which they are still working on).
 Assembly and electrical members have focused on building our chassis from our machined drive rails and constructing our electrical boards.
 We chose to build two robots this year, and currently our first robot chassis is fully assembled with an electrical board, while our second robot is slightly behind without attached electronics.
 Having learned from our mistake of using a slanted electrical board last year, [...]

 Summary of Week 3: Lots done, lots to go.
 The main focuses this week were CAD and manufacturing.
 Our robot CAD is nearly complete, and we have manufactured our robot’s drive rails and brackets for the chassis.
 Meanwhile, programmers created our state-space library and wrote the code to control our elevator and wrist mechanisms.
 With the confirmation of design came the beginning of fabrication, with students working diligently in the metal shop to make drive rails for the drivetrain.
 We were able to begin working on the drivetrain fairly quickly, as we used a parametrically CAD-ed chassis made during the offseason to save valuable work time.
 Although the final robot CAD is not done, we have made progress in fully designing the individual mechanisms and planning how they fit together.
 We are especially emphasizing discussion and design reviews in order to ultimately have a better product.
 The CAD team worked vigorously this week to transform our CAD from a mock elevator on a semi-complete drive base into a full robot design complete with a drivetrain and mechanisms.
 All that remains is a few refinements: brackets, size adjustments, and mounting holes.
-Our robot design–now that it is more fully fleshed out–has an elevator with an arm attached [...]
+Our robot design–now that it is more fully fleshed out–has an elevator with an arm attached to lift balls and [...]